botondbnagy/adl_cw2/README.md

             --config vit_4M_pretrain \
             --train_size 10000 \

    This will first extract the compressed ImageNet files, then start printing training statistics and save the model weights as a `.pth` file every epoch.
 Use the flag `--run_plots` to save reconstructions during training, and the `--val_set` flag to use the smaller (validation) set only, for quicker testing.
+Change the train size between 45k, 100k and 200k to reproduce results from our report.

 ## Fine-Tuning on Oxford-IIIT Pets
 1. With the pre-trained encoder weights in the `/weights/` folder, run this command for fine-tuning, which will download the Oxford-IIIT Pets dataset and start training initialised with the weights given: